 If you feed your body well, it serves you well.
 When your body is properly nourished, you have more energy and are able to achieve more.
 This heightens not only your productivity, but your self-esteem as well.
 Nourish your body with intention, as opposed to indulging your appetite or feeding your emotions.
 Your diet should contain adequate protein, a variety of fruits and vegetables, and quality fat.

 Unfortunately, most people do not receive the nutrition they need.
 This is due to either poor choices or eating foods that have been stripped of nutrients.
 Denatured produce is picked green.
 It is treated with preservatives so it can be shipped long distances.
 This process causes food to lose much of its nutritional value.
 Cows, chickens, and other sources of animal protein are often raised on a steady diet of growth hormones.

 These hormones jeopardize you.
 Processed foods are laden with chemicals that work against your body.
 In all these instances, manipulation produces foods that deliver substandard nutrition.
 This leads to overeating because the body is not getting what it needs.
 It also creates an oxygen deficit due to the fact that it takes more oxygen to digest these types of foods.
 For optimum health, you need to feed yourself in the best possible way.

 Dr. Thomas O. Goode is the co-founder of the International Breath Institute, which was created in 1991 to teach people how to enhance their health and prevent premature aging.
-He is also an inspirational speaker, workshop facilitator, and author of seven books, the latest of which is Fully Alive—Feel Better, Look Younger and Improve Your Sex Life.
+He is also an inspirational speaker, workshop facilitator, and author of seven books.
 To contact Dr. Good, receive the free ezine, or for more information on Full Wave Breathing, visit www.fullwavebreathing.com